 Non-medical masks are useful in reducing the spread of COVID-19 but are not considered to be personal protective equipment (PPE) as they do not meet regulated testing and certification standards.
 Continue to use PPE for existing occupational safety hazards and emergencies, as directed by applicable laws.

 Update your existing heat-stress program, as mask-wearing may increase physiological stress during high-exertion tasks.

 Masks must be well-constructed, well-fitting, and worn properly.

 There is great variation in the quality of masks available from retail sources.
-Consider providing appropriate single-use medical (surgical) masks or re-useable fabric non-medical masks to workers and clients.
+Consider providing appropriate single-use masks or re-useable fabric non-medical masks to workers.

 Modify shift schedules to support both regular activities and COVID-19 control measures: